-- Massachusetts has relatively strict limits on group size.
-In that context, we did not find that variations in group size were related to the quality of care in licensed family child care homes. - Provider education was the most significant predictor of variations in quality.
-Once we considered provider education, years of provider experience did not add anything more to our understanding of variations in quality. - When we examined specific types of training and education, we found that providers with a CDA, college courses in early childhood education, or an A.A. degree or higher in any field, were more likely to provide higher quality care than providers without such education or training.
+- Provider education was the most significant predictor of variations in quality.
+Once we considered provider education, years of provider experience did not add anything more to our understanding of variations in quality. - When we examined specific types of training and education, we found that providers with a CDA, college courses in early childhood education, or an A.A. degree or higher in any field, were more likely to provider higher quality care than providers without such education or training.
 Forty-five percent (45%) of providers met this standard of education/training. - In addition, licensed providers who believed that children learned best through experiences rather than listening to teachers, and that children's curiosity should be fostered, rather than absolute obedience to authority, tended to provide a more stimulating, language-rich environment for the children, and to receive higher global quality scores.